pivotal/skenario/docs/concepts.md

 ### Example: Autoscaler Ticktock

-In its natural environment, the Horizontal Pod Autoscaler (HPA) is triggered on a `TickInterval`, defaulting to 15 seconds.
-Upon each `TickInterval` it updates its statistics and recalculates its desired number of replicas.
+In its natural environment, the Horizontal Pod Autoscaler (HPA) and The Vertical Pod Autoscaler (VPA) are triggered on a `TickInterval`, defaulting to 15 seconds.
+Upon each `TickInterval` HPA recalculates its desired number of replicas while VPA updates recommendations regarding size of replicas in terms of cpu capacity.

 The `AutoscalerTicktockStock` is used to manage this regular behaviour.
 At creation time, Movements from the `AutoscalerTicktockStock` back into itself are scheduled, so that `AutoscalerTicktockStock` is both of the `From()` and `To()` stocks in the Movements.
-On each `Add()` the stock will drive the actual HPA, prompting it to update its statistics and calculate a new desired value.
+On each `Add()` the stock will drive the actual HPA and VPA, prompting it to calculate new desired values.

 ### Example: Replicas

-Replicas are the unit that the HPA is scaling up and down.
+Replicas are the unit that the HPA and VPA are scaling up and down (HPA in terms of quantity, VPA - size).
 The responsiveness of the overall system depends in no small part on how quickly Replicas can become active and able to process incoming traffic.
 The Movements graph for Replicas is:

 ```
                            +--------------------------------------+